yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ebean.md

     $ sbt new playframework/play-java-seed.g8
     ```

-1. Specifiy the following information for the project:
+1. Specify the following information for the project:

     ```shell
     This template generates a Play Java project